pauljngr/PACE2024/README.md

 ## Our submission to the PACE 2024 Challenge to the Exact Track and the Parameterized Track
 ### Optil username: *mppeg*

-Michael Jünger, Paul Jünger, Petra Mutzel, Gerhart Reinelt
+Michael Jünger, Paul Jünger, Petra Mutzel, Gerhard Reinelt

 June 9th, 2024